-Bacanora is an exploration and development company focused on developing its Sonora Lithium Project ("Sonora" or the "Project") located in Sonora state in Mexico and its, Zinnwald Lithium Project ("Zinnwald"), located in southern Saxony, Germany.
-Bacanora was incorporated in Alberta, Canada in September 2008 and is listed on the TSX Venture Exchange and the AIM Market of the London Stock Exchange, and its common shares trade under the symbol, "BCN" on both exchanges.
-Please refer to section Company Structure for further details on the Company's legal and operational structure.
+Bacanora Lithium Plc is an exploration and development company focused on developing its Sonora Lithium Project ("Sonora" or the "Project") located in Sonora state in Mexico and its Zinnwald Lithium Project ("Zinnwald"), located in southern Saxony, Germany.

+Bacanora Lithium Plc is a company registered in England and Wales and is quoted on the AIM Market of the London Stock Exchange, with its common shares traded under the symbol "BCN".